cc-dev-65535/react-single-page-application/README.md

 ## Details
 * Designed as a single page application(SPA)
-* Uses bootstrap for UI styling
+* Uses Bootstrap for UI styling
-* Uses webpack for minifying and bundling
+* Uses Webpack for minifying and bundling
 * Uses the React Router library for client-side URL routing
 * Hosted using AWS elastic beanstalk